The Science Behind STREAMin3

 At STREAMin3, we know educators need training and ongoing support to implement a curriculum with high fidelity.

-Our curriculum model includes professional development (PD) that is designed to help teachers maximize their moment-to-moment interactions with children, the instruction they provide, and their implementation of the STREAMin3 curriculum.
+Our curriculum model includes professional development (PD) to help teachers maximize their moment-to-moment interactions with children, the instruction they provide, and their implementation of the STREAMin3 curriculum.

 Embedded materials and resources, individualized coaching, and group PD sessions all help programs reflect on how to get the most out of the STREAMin3 curriculum within their early childhood education center.